TosbackCgusBridge-Bot/CGUs-versions/Geico/Privacy Policy.md

 *   GEICO County Mutual Insurance Company
 *   GEICO Insurance Agency, Inc.

-The Effective Date of the revised Privacy Policy is January 1, 2020.
+The Effective Date of the revised Privacy Policy is July 1, 2020.